 With inner-city living becoming more and more popular within Melbourne and Sydney, and the increase of apartment complexes popping up all around town, it is becoming obvious that with more people per square metre of land, comes the need for more space.
 Which for many people within the city, may mean… Goodbye motor vehicles, and hello bicycles!

-The Lekker Bikes Range cover both Women’s and Men’s vintage cruiser bikes, modern urban commuter bikes, E-bikes and kids bikes with each design tailored to meet the increasing needs and demands of the modern-day commuter, along with the rapidly transforming infrastructure, traffic conditions, weather conditions and culture within both Melbourne and Sydney.
+The Lekker Bikes Range cover both Women’s and Men’s vintage cruiser bikes, modern urban commuter bikes and E-bikes with each design tailored to meet the increasing needs and demands of the modern-day commuter, along with the rapidly transforming infrastructure, traffic conditions, weather conditions and culture within both Melbourne and Sydney.

 What is the traffic, weather and culture like within these Cities?
 How does it affect cyclists in these cities?